 - In Les Misérables, Bishop Myriel's position comes with a large salary and a palatial official residence.
 He allows the local hospital to occupy the palace while he lives in a small adjoining building and donates nearly all his salary to charity.

 - One of Aesop's Fables concerns a miser who lives simply and keeps all his wealth buried in his back garden, occasionally digging it up to gloat over it.
 One day he goes out and finds that thieves have discovered and stolen the hidden treasure; he calls on the gods for vengeance, but they take the view that, since he was never going to use the treasure, he hasn't really lost anything of value.

-- In The Millennium Trilogy, Lizbeth Salander earns a fortune from the Vanger case, then increases her money through careful investments, but she barely spends any of it.
+- In the Millennium Series, Lizbeth Salander earns a fortune from the Vanger case, then increases her money through careful investments, but she barely spends any of it.